 Talking – about choosing one hobby (even if it means stopping piano class) and just one sport or movement activity to focus on, often falls on deaf ears.
 I’ve seen this, and I know it goes.

-So, I’m doing what I can to change how I teach, writing progress reports in the homework book.
+So I’m doing what I can to change how I teach, and writing progress reports in the homework book.
 Talking to busy parents when they can make time for it in their schedules.
 And writing the occasional email.